 Application identifier: An identifier that can be mapped to a specific application traffic detection rule.

-Configured NSSAI: an NSSAI that has been provisioned in the UE.
+Configured NSSAI: NSSAI provisioned in the UE to be used in the Serving PLMN.

 DN Access Identifier (DNAI): Identifier of a user plane access to one or more DN(s) where applications are deployed.